George Augustus Eliott, 1st Baron Heathfield: Education and early command

 Eliott was educated at the University of Leiden in the Dutch Republic and studied artillery and other military subjects at the école militaire of La Fère in France.
 He served with the Prussian Army between 1735 and 1736.

-In 1741 he transferred to the Engineers and joined the 2nd Troop of Horse Grenadier Guards, of which his maternal uncle, William Elliot of Wells, was then Lieutenant-Colonel, and of which Eliott was afterwards Lieutenant-Colonel.
+In 1741 he transferred to the Engineers and joined the 2nd Troop of Horse Grenadier Guards, of which his maternal uncle, William Elliot of Wells, was then lieutenant-colonel, and of which Eliott was afterwards lieutenant-colonel.
 He served throughout the War of Austrian Succession between 1742 and 1748, fighting at the Battle of Dettingen, where he was wounded, and again at the Battle of Fontenoy.
 He became an Engineer Extraordinary in 1744 and Engineer Ordinary in 1747 when he was stationed at Sheerness.
 Eliott resigned from the Engineers in 1757.

 Seven Years' War

-Eliott served as ADC to King George II between 1756 and 1759 during which time he was raised to Colonel.
-Appointed Brigadier for the 1758 expedition to France, where he was placed in command of the Brigade of Light Cavalry, He was tasked to raise and was appointed colonel of the 1st Light Horse (later 15th Light Dragoons, then 15th Hussars).
-Eliott distinguished himself in the German campaign, particularly during the Battle of Minden in 1759 when he was promoted to Major-General and the 1760 Battle of Emsdorf.
+Eliott served as ADC to King George II between 1756 and 1759 during which time he was raised to colonel.
+Appointed Brigadier for the 1758 expedition to France, where he was placed in command of the Brigade of Light Cavalry, he was tasked to raise, and was appointed colonel of, the 1st Light Horse (later 15th Light Dragoons, then 15th Hussars).
+Eliott distinguished himself in the German campaign, particularly during the Battle of Minden in 1759 when he was promoted to major-general and the 1760 Battle of Emsdorf.

 He took part in the Capture of Belle Île in 1761.
-He was 2nd-in-charge at the capture of Havana during the 1762 British expedition against Cuba for which he received a significant amount of prize money nearly £25,000.
-Elliot was able to buy Bayley Park in East Sussex which he altered and enlarged over the decade.
-He was promoted Lieutenant-General in 1765.
-On 6 March 1775 he was made a Privy Counsellor and temporarily appointed commander of Forces in Ireland.
+He was 2nd-in-charge at the capture of Havana during the 1762 British expedition against Cuba for which he received a significant amount of prize money, nearly £25,000.
+Eliot was able to buy Bayley Park in East Sussex which he altered and enlarged over the decade.
+He was promoted lieutenant-general in 1765.
+On 6 March 1775 he was made a Privy Counsellor and temporarily appointed commander of forces in Ireland.